World Hindi Secretariat: Proclamation of World Hindi Secretariat Act (2005)

 The Proclamation of the World Hindi Secretariat Act passed in Mauritius National Assembly in November 2002 was announced on 12 September 2005.
 On 11 February 2008, the World Hindi Secretariat officially started functioning.
 The functioning was led by the Secretary General Dr. Mrs Vinod Bala Arun and the Deputy General Secretary Dr. Rajendra Prasad Mishra.

 In 2012, a proposal was passed on the concluding day of the Ninth World Hindi Conference in Johannesburg to make Hindi one of the official languages of the UN.

 The World Hindi Secretariat was asked to prepare a database of global institutions involved in promotion and teaching of Hindi.
 A database for Hindi scholars was also asked to be prepared.

 On 12 March 2015, Prime Minister of the Republic of India in the Fenix, His Excellency Mr. Narendra Modi and the Prime Minister of the Republic of Mauritius, Honorable Sir Anirudh Jagannath, G.C.S.K.
 KCMG, QC The official launch of the construction of World Hindi Secretariat headquarter in the hands of On the occasion, a memorial plaque was unveiled by the two Prime Ministers in the presence of Mauritius Education and Human Resources, Tertiary Education and Scientific Research Minister, Honorary Mrs. Leela-Devi Srimin-Lachuman.

-Ogranisational structure
+Organisational structure

 In 2015, prime minister of India, Narendra Modi laid the foundation stone of the secretariat in Mauritius.
 He also praised Mauritius for promoting Hindi literature.